-I first began to appreciate the unique power of photography as a tool for advocacy and social change after discovering the work of Don McCullin, Philip Jones Griffiths, Lewis Hine and Jacob Riis in my college library in 2001.
+I first began to appreciate the unique power of photography as a tool for advocacy and social change after discovering the work of Don McCullin, Philip Jones Griffiths, Lewis Hine and Jacob Riis in my school library in 2001.
 Soon thereafter I enrolled in a darkroom-based photography course where I focused on acquiring the skills necessary to create photographs that critically and creatively reflect on social issues.
 Two years later, when I was 19 years old, I decided that I wanted to make a photographic documentary about rough-sleeping homeless people in Brighton, England.
 The issue of homelessness was something that I wanted to address in my work because I sympathise with the plight of homeless people and the difficulties that they face in their day-to-day lives.
-I felt appalled that so many people were sleeping rough on the streets of my hometown – that these people could be pushed aside and ignored by society – so I wanted to create a compassionate, yet honest, photographic essay about homelessness that could help restore public interest in this serious problem.
+I felt appalled that so many people were sleeping rough on the streets of my hometown – that these people could be pushed aside and ignored by society – so I wanted to create a compassionate yet honest photographic essay about homelessness that could help restore public interest in this serious problem.

-All Images © Thaddeus Pope.
+All images © Thaddeus Pope.
 All rights reserved.